-Then climb the falls (or take the option of the adjacent stone staircase) and enjoy the 600-ft. cascades.
-From Montego Bay, you can hit Dunn's by bus (it takes about two hours and 15 minutes each way) or book a 4x4 trek that explores that part of the island and takes you to a river and smaller waterfall.
+Then climb the falls (or take the option of the adjacent stone staircase) and enjoy the 600-foot cascades.
+From Montego Bay, you can hit Dunn's by bus (it takes about 2 hours and 15 minutes each way) or book a 4x4 trek that explores that part of the island and takes you to a river and smaller waterfall.

-Fly on a zip-line, rappel off the highest climbing tower in Mexico and choose from some 70 adventure routes.
 If adrenaline is your thing, this is your place.
-Join professional rock-climbing guides as you explore this man-made extreme sport wonderland with six state-of-the-art towers, suspension bridges, balance beams and more.
+Join professional rock-climbing guides as you explore this manmade extreme sport wonderland with six state-of-the-art towers, suspension bridges, balance beams and more.

 We like to combine a visit here with a stop at a white-sand beach where we can trade our harness, helmet and climbing shoes for a mask and fins to explore Cozumel's amazing undersea world.
 (The marine life is so plentiful you may even see fish in the clear water from shore.)

 Cozumel has one of the largest coral reefs in the world off its shores, which makes it perfect for kayaking.

 Head to Playa Uvas and get in a two-person clear kayak to view close-up the colourful fish, corals and sponges that reside just offshore.
 This is your chance to see Cozumel's famous undersea world and not even get wet (unless you really want to).

 Your guide will lead you to prime viewing spots.
 When you get back, put on a mask and fins and return to the water for snorkelling if you want, or veg out on the pretty beach.